IsaiahGrace/Resume/readme.md

 ## Technical Skills
+* C
+* C++
+* Rust
+* Zig
+* Linux
 * Assembly
 * Bash
-* C
-* C++
-* Cadence Innovus
-* Cadence Virtuoso
 * FPGA synthesis
 * Git
-* Java
-* KiCad PCB layout
+* PCB layout
 * LaTeX
-* Linux
 * Matlab
-* Microsoft Office
 * Python
-* Questa sim
 * Regular expressions
-* Rust
 * Scheme
 * SystemVerilog

 ## Work Experience

+### Embedded Software Developer: ASML via Actalent Services: Jul 2022 to Present
+Responsible for the implementation of high reliability and high performance C driver firmware, enabling next-gen semiconductor manufacturing.
+Designed, developed, and tested modular driver and subsystem components in a highly distributed and hard real-time environment.

-### Embedded Systems Engineer: Sestra Systems: Mar 2022 to present
+### Embedded Systems Engineer: Sestra Systems: May 2021 to Jun 2022
 Responsible for the design and implementation of IoT embedded systems.
+Architected and implemented new subsystems in a multi-threaded and multi-process distributed system.
+Designed hardware drivers on extremely resource constrained bare-metal microcontroller boards.
+Reverse-engineered a BLE Bluetooth protocol to develop a custom driver and control system for off the shelf hardware.
 Integrated open source device drivers utilizing C and modern C++.
-Created new hardware interfacing capabilities on existing bare-metal microcontroller boards.
-Developed and implemented new device software features.
-Managed and maintained codebases of key software packages.

-### Jr. Embedded Systems Engineer: Sestra Systems: May 2021 to Mar 2022
-Responsible for the maintence and enhancement of embedded systems.
-Leveraged AWS IoT platforms to ensure cloud-device coherence in unreliable network environments.

 ### Student Researcher: Purdue SoCET team, physical design group: Apr to Aug 2019
-Developed layout, place and route, and floorplanning workflows using Cadence software for the SoCET system on a chip physical design.
+Developed layout, place and route, and floorplanning workflows for the physical design of an experimental research microcontroller eventually fabricated at MIT Lincoln Labs.

 ### Grader: ECE369 Discrete Mathematics: Jan to May 2019
 Graded Discrete Mathematics course assignments covering theory of computation, formal logic, graph theory, mathematical induction, state machines, and regular expressions.